jtsage/jtsage-datebox/README.md

 Build the documentation : `npm run docs`

 Run a local server @:8080 for the documentation : `npm run serve`

+Run a local version of the builder server: `npm run build-builder && npm run servebuild`

 Check the package.json for more options.